Select language:

 Eduardo Chillida Mount Tindaya, Fuerteventura, Spain

-After years of searching for the perfect site for his sculptural vision, Eduardo Chillida, one of Spain’s most renowned sculptors, discovered Mount Tindaya on the island of Fuerteventura.
+After years of searching for the perfect site for his vision of a ‘monument to tolerance’, Eduardo Chillida, one of Spain’s most renowned sculptors, discovered Mount Tindaya on the Spanish island of Fuerteventura, off the African coast.

-Arup was appointed to lead the technical design of the 45m x 50m x 65m cubic ‘carved space’ inside Mount Tindaya – one of the largest underground caverns ever constructed and the only one of its kind with a flat roof.
+Chillida’s sculptural vision was for a cubic ‘carved space’ inside Mount Tindaya: at 45m x 50m x 65m, it would be one of the largest underground caverns ever constructed, and the only one of its kind with a flat roof.

 Feasibility and site investigations

-The research project was approached with utmost respect for the mountain, and with the aim of protecting the surrounding environment.
-For this reason the project was divided into three phases.
+The research project was approached with utmost respect for the mountain, and with the aim of protecting the surrounding environment, and divided into three phases.

 The first phase was a non-intrusive feasibility study based on technical literature research, satellite remote sensing data and laboratory tests on rock samples.
-A second phase of intrusive investigation proceeded, focused on samples taken from four research platforms with 1700m bore holes.
+A second phase of intrusive investigation proceeded, focused on samples taken from four research platforms with 1700 metre-deep bore holes.

 Diamond core and in-situ permeability was investigated, and strength and stiffness tested through mechanical and geophysical techniques along with a full laboratory testing program.